AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 ### Adding a metric

-Now that we're in the Report Builder, let's add the metric that we want to perform the analysis on (example: **Revenue** or **Orders**).
+Now that we are in the Report Builder, let's add the metric that we want to perform the analysis on (example: **Revenue** or **Orders**).

-**Note: Native Google Analytics metrics aren't compatible with the Cohort Report Builder.** Our goal for this example is to look at revenue over time for first-order customers who were acquired through different GA sources.
+**Note: Native Google Analytics metrics are not compatible with the Cohort Report Builder.** Our goal for this example is to look at revenue over time for first-order customers who were acquired through different GA sources.

 ### Toggle Metric View to Cohort